- Date : 23/09/2020

-This article discusses why investors should consider mutual funds as a primary investment option to achieve their investment goals.
+This article discusses why we should invest in mutual funds as a primary investment option to achieve our investment goals.

 Mutual funds involve pooling money from investors to purchase shares, bonds and other financial securities.
 Based on their principal investments, mutual funds can be classified as money market funds, stock or equity funds, fixed income funds, index funds, hybrid funds or other funds.

 These funds further provide an array of products such as fund of funds, fixed maturity plans, exchange-traded funds, sectoral funds and much more.
 Whether the aim of investors is financial rewards or convenience, mutual funds provide a variety of benefits to investors.

 Below are five such benefits of why to invest in mutual funds.

 1. Comparatively higher Return on Investment (RoI)

 One of the foremost aims of many investors is to achieve a higher rate of return on their investments to beat inflation and save for future needs.
 Depending on whether it is a long or medium-term investment, mutual funds have more prospects of providing higher returns, as you can invest in a diverse range of industries and sectors.
 Mutual funds assist investors in generating higher inflation-adjusted returns, without them having to put in a lot of effort and time.